-Sometimes, the best foods are underrated, but I hope that’s not the case when it comes to butternut squash.
-This creamy food hasn’t been around long, but it’s quickly become an incredibly common (rightfully so!) part of many healthy diet routines thanks to all the wonderful things butternut squash nutrition provides.
+Sometimes, the best foods are underrated, but that really shouldn’t be the case when it comes to butternut squash.
+This creamy food hasn’t been around long, but it has quickly become an incredibly common (rightfully so!) part of many healthy diet routines thanks to all the wonderful things butternut squash nutrition provides.

 Butternut squash is part of the Cucurbita family of fruits, specifically known as one of the six varieties of Cucurbita moschata.
-In parts of the world like New Zealand and Australia, it’s more commonly referred to as butternut pumpkin or gramma.
+In parts of the world like New Zealand and Australia, the squash is more commonly referred to as butternut pumpkin or gramma.

-All of the fruits in the Cucurbita family tend to be high in essential nutrients, and butternut squash is no different than its sisters, such as spaghetti squash and various gourd varieties.
-Although it’s botanically a fruit, it functions in food preparation more like a vegetable.
+All of the fruits in the Cucurbita family tend to be high in essential nutrients, and butternut squash nutrition is no different than its sisters, such as spaghetti squash and various gourd varieties.
+Although it is botanically a fruit, it functions in food preparation more like a vegetable.

 The incredible nutritional value of butternut squash is difficult to overstate, and butternut squash calories are very low considering how filling it can be.
-With over four times the recommended daily value of vitamin A in just one serving, over half the recommended intake of vitamin C, and an impressive list of other vitamins and minerals, and loads of dietary fiber, this orange squash is a highly recommended ingredient for making soup, roasted butternut squash, stews and more nutritious recipes.
+With over four times the recommended daily value of vitamin A in just one serving, over half the recommended intake of vitamin C, an impressive list of other vitamins and minerals, and loads of dietary fiber, this orange squash is a highly recommended ingredient for making soup, roasted butternut squash, stews and more nutritious recipes.

-One serving of butternut squash (about 205 grams) contains about: (1)
+One cup of cubed, baked butternut squash (about 205 grams) contains approximately:

 - 82 calories